pschool-in/curriculum/content/social/family-3.md

 1. Small Family: Families consisting only of parents and one or two children.
 2. Big Family:  Families consisting of grandparents, aunts, uncles, brothers, sisters and cousins.
 3. Extended Family: Families are  linked with many other relatives.
 Aunts and uncles from the mother’s and father’s side, their children are all related to our family.
 4. Joint Family: Grandparents, aunts, uncles, parents, siblings and cousins all lived together and formed one big family.
-This was called a joint family.
-5. Nuclear Family: When members of a family move away and start living separately, forming different families.
-Such smaller families are called nuclear families.
+5. Nuclear Family: Members of a family start living separately, forming different families.

 ### Festivals